North Korea crisis in 300 words

 Why did North Korea develop nuclear weapons?

-The Korean peninsula was divided after World War Two and the North developed into a Stalinesque authoritarian system.
+The Korean peninsula was divided after World War Two and the North developed an authoritarian form of government.

 Isolated globally, it saw nuclear weapons as a deterrent against a world it believed was seeking to destroy it.

 Could it carry out a nuclear attack?

+Probably.
 North Korea has carried out six nuclear tests.

-It claims, though this remains unverified, to have developed a nuclear bomb small enough to be carried by long-range missile.
+It claims, though this remains unverified, to have developed a nuclear bomb small enough to go on a long-range missile.